Quick Search of DRB:

 The Ondes Martenot - very strange French keyboard with a plaintive spacey sound

-Definitely better sounding than most analog synthesizers, this highly refined instrument has been invented in 1928 by a French radio enthusiast Maurice Martenot.
+Definitely better-sounding than some knock-off analog synthesizers, this highly refined instrument has been invented in 1928 by a French radio enthusiast Maurice Martenot.
 The pure "space bliss" sounds are made by pressing the sensitive button with your left hand (modulating the waves) and stretching the special string assembly with your right hand.

 (image credit: Keyboardmuseum)